It-is-Sean/PSUVPSCDD/experiments/probe3d/README.md

 - submit long data-prep and training work through `slurm/`; Slurm logs go to `slurm_out/`.
 - job `86140` completed the pre-meta-filter 20k / 500k trainplus-test MLP baseline on `air-node-02` with exit `0:0`; treat it as historical after the sequence-meta GT correction.
 - job `86286` completed the VGGT layer ablation on clean sequence-meta-filtered GT under `*robustval_metafilter_seed17_vggt_layerXX`; VGGT layer `16` is the current default, with layer `24` as the main comparison point.
 - WAN sanity job `86316` completed; WAN pack job `86307` completed all 15 Route2 runs.
 Best WAN is `t499/layer09`, above zero/sample-shuffle controls but much weaker than clean-GT VGGT, so treat the branch as exploratory and setting-sensitive.
+Route2.1 `no_noise` / `low_noise` code is now present and its queued job chain is `86342/86343 -> 86350/86351 -> 86357 -> 86358/86359`.
 - initialize third-party submodules with `git submodule update --init --recursive`; VGGT training imports from `third_party/vggt`.